-Cindy Prado Goes Braless Under Unbuttoned Minidress For Back-To-School Look
+Cindy Prado Goes Braless Under Unbuttoned Mini Dress For Back-To-School Look

 “What a woman,” one user raved, trailing the comment with a series of emoji.

-“Very beautiful women,” another user chimed in, following the words with a string of double pink heart emoji.
+“Very beautiful women [sic],” another user chimed in, following the words with a string of double pink heart emoji.

-“Pretty woman walking down the street, pretty woman the kind I’d like to meet,” a third fan added, quoting the popular song.
+“Pretty woman walking down the street, pretty woman the kind I’d like to meet,” a third fan added, quoting the popular Roy Orbison song.